-Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of June 30, 2019 \$ (83.99) Pro forma increase in net tangible book value per share attributable to the conversion of our Convertible Preferred Stock immediately prior to the closing of this offering \$ 90.35 Pro forma net tangible book value per share as of June 30, 2019 \$ 6.36 Increase in pro forma net tangible book value per share attributable to new investors participating in this offering \$ Pro forma as adjusted net tangible book value per share after this offering Dilution in pro forma net tangible book value per share to new investors participating in this offering \$ investors purchasing shares in this offering by \$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions.
-An increase of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase the pro forma as adjusted net tangible book value per share after this offering by \$ and decrease the dilution per share to new investors participating in this offering by \$, assuming no change in the assumed initial public offering price and after deducting estimated underwriting discounts and commissions.
-A decrease of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would decrease the pro forma as adjusted net tangible book value per share after this offering by \$ and increase the dilution per share to new investors participating in this offering by \$, assuming no change in the assumed initial public offering price and after deducting estimated underwriting discounts and commissions.
+Assumed initial public offering price per share \$ 15.00 Historical net tangible book value (deficit) per share as of June 30, 2019 \$ (52.35) Pro forma increase in net tangible book value per share attributable to the conversion of our Convertible Preferred Stock immediately prior to the completion of this offering \$ 56.31 Pro forma net tangible book value per share as of June 30, 2019 \$ 3.96 Increase in pro forma net tangible book value per share attributable to new investors participating in this offering \$ 4.66 8.62 Pro forma as adjusted net tangible book value per share after this offering Dilution in pro forma net tangible book value per share to new investors participating in this offering \$ 6.38

+A \$1.00 increase or decrease in the assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease our pro forma as adjusted net tangible book value by \$4.7 million, our pro forma as adjusted net tangible book value per share after this offering by \$0.33 and dilution per share to new investors purchasing shares in this offering by \$0.67, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions.
+An increase of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase the pro forma as adjusted net tangible book value per share after this offering by \$0.98 and decrease the dilution per share to new investors participating in this offering by \$0.98, assuming no change in the assumed initial public offering price and after deducting estimated underwriting discounts and commissions.
+A decrease of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would decrease the pro forma as adjusted net tangible book value per share after this offering by \$14.0 million and increase the dilution per share to new investors participating in this offering by \$0.98, assuming no change in the assumed initial public offering price and after deducting estimated underwriting discounts and commissions.